buttplugio/stpihkal/stpihkal/hardware/f-machine.md

 The stroke length can only be adjusted via a screw on the machine itself while power is turned off, and is not controllable remotely.

 The manufacturer indicates multiple types of remotes (type 'A' to 'E').
-This document refers to the 'A' remotes.
+This document refers to the 'A' type of remote.
 It is possible that the other versions use different messages, as well as an entire RF stack entirely.

 **Note:** The Tremblr has a fan which is always running as long as the hardware power switch is turned on, even while the motor itself is not moving.
 This produces a continuous white noise level.
 When designing long-running applications (e.g. an alarm clock), you may need a Smart Plug to turn the power on or off remotely, in addition to the infrastructure for sending commands to the toy.